-In an interview with BBC, he gives 10 tips you can use to become a game designer.
-You’ll hear about why you should be playing games, when to trust your instincts, and more.
+In an interview with the BBC, he gives 10 tips you can use to become a game designer.
+You’ll hear about why you should be playing games when to trust your instincts, and more.

 Edmund McMillen, known for his work on Super Meat Boy (as well as other games), knows what it takes to make great games.
 He admits that he knows he’s “not perfect and [he’s] sure as the years go by this list will change.

 But from where [he stands] right now, having made independent art/games for a living for the past 10 years, the advice below is crucial to all indie game designers, and all artists for that matter.”
 If that doesn’t convince you to give it a look, nothing we say will!
 Give it a look!

 Don’t Give Up